 Find and enrich people at target accounts

 Once you've researched an account, Clay can help you find the right people to reach out to.
-Search by job title, seniority, location, or other criteria, and Clay will enrich each contact with verified emails, phone numbers, work history, and LinkedIn profiles.
+Search by job title, seniority, location, or other criteria, and Clay will enrich each contact with verified emails, phone numbers, work history, and professional profile.

 Example prompts: